select doesn't handle fd's > FD_SETSIZE very well

 I leave this problem as Open until another effective ideas arise.

 Updated by rogerdpack (Roger Pack) over 10 years ago

 Two things come to mind, if 4096 is not an acceptable option :)

 1) check for fd number count before doing a select.
 If it's > FD_SETSIZE raise error.

 2) A compromise, ex: setting FD_SETSIZE to 512, since that's the limit of MSVCRT 6, which is used by 99% of 1.8.x compilers.
 I put 4096 as a conservative number.

 Thanks for looking into this.

-Updated by rogerdpack (Roger Pack) almost 10 years ago
+Updated by rogerdpack (Roger Pack) about 10 years ago

 Would it be possible to at least set FD_SETSIZE to 256 so that it works with VC6/mingw (which is 99% of ruby on windows distros)?